tyler19shea/patient-management/README.md

 # patient-management
 This project keeps track of patient data including their name, diagnosis, insurance, visits, and the amount due to the healthcare system.
-It saves its information into a sqlite database to keep track of the data.
-It also utilizes Object-Oriented Programming (OOP) to allow for a modular, maintainable, and scalable design.
+It saves its information into an SQLite database to keep track of the data.
+It also utilizes Object-Oriented Programming (OOP) principles and provides a graphical user interface (GUI) using Tkinter.

 # Features
-- Add New Patients: Input details for a new patient and store them in the system.
-- Update Patient Data: Modify existing patient information such as name, diagnosis, insurance, visits, and amount due.
+- Patient Data Management: Add, update, delete, and view patient data.
+- Database Storage: Utilizes SQLite for persistent storage of patient information.
+- GUI: User-friendly graphical interface using Tkinter.
-- Track Patient Visits: Increase the number of visits and update the amount due based on the patient's insurance type.
+- Visit Tracking: Automatically updates the number of visits and the amount due based on insurance type.
-- Remove Patients: Delete patient records from the system.
-- View All Patient Data: Retrieve and display all patient data stored in the sqlite database.
+- Unique ID Generation: Generates unique IDs for new patients.

+# Project Structure
+- patient.py: Contains the 'Patient' class, representing patient data.
+- database.py: Contains the 'PatientManagement' class, which handles all database interactions such as adding, updating, fetching, and removing patient data.
+- gui.py: Contains the 'PatientMangementGUI' class, which handlws the Tkinter GUI setup and user interactions.
+- main.py: Entry point of the application, initializing the 'PatientManagementGUI' with the SQLite database file.

 # Classes
 # Patient
 Represents a patient with the following attributes:
 - name: Name of the patient.
 - id: Unique identifier for the patient.
 - diagnosis: Diagnosis of the patient.
 - insurance: Insurance type of the patient.
 - visits: Number of visits made by the patient.
 - amount_due: Amount due by the patient.

 # Methods:
 - __str__: Returns a string representation of the patient's data.
 - visit_increase: Increases the number of visits and updates the amount due based on the insurance type.

 # PatientManagement
 Handles the operations related to patient data management:
+Methods:
+- '__init__': Initializes the database connnection and creates the patients table if it does not exist.
 - fetch_all_data: Reads patient data from the sqlite database.
 - display_headers: Displays headers for the patient data.
 - get_all_ids: Retrieves all patient IDs from the data.